Fibaro Home Center 2 vs 3 comparison

 LUA Scenes

-Download other’s Scenes
+Download other user’s Scenes

 Scene and device control/complex logic (LUA)